 • Average medical school debt increased by 48.5% between 1998 and 2019.

-• Federal student loans available for medical students include Direct Unsubsidized Loans and Direct PLUS loans, both of which offer different interest rates and terms.
+• Federal student loans currently available for medical students include Direct Unsubsidized Loans and Grad PLUS loans, but Grad PLUS Loans will be eliminated as of July 1, 2026.

-• Graduates facing high debt can consider options like deferment, income-driven repayment plans, refinancing, or loan consolidation to manage their financial burden.
+• Graduates facing high debt can consider options like deferment, income-driven repayment, refinancing, or loan consolidation to help manage their financial burden.

-• The disparity in student debt exists among medical schools, with some institutions leading to significantly higher debt levels compared to others, highlighting the variability in medical education costs.
+• A disparity in student debt exists among medical schools, with some institutions leading to significantly higher debt levels compared to others, highlighting the variability in medical education costs.

 Medical School Debt Statistics